Myofascial Release Techniques

 Myofascial release is a form of bodywork that can be immensely effective in decreasing pain, restoring range of motion and breaking down scar tissue.

 The magic of myofascial work is in the breakdown or release of adhesions or scar tissue within the connective tissue that binds together muscles, bones, organs and nerves.
 When tension is released throughout the connective tissue, it can return to it's normal, flexible state.
 Thus, the client can feel more flexibility and less pain.

 Connective tissue (or fascia) is one contiguous, structural unit, so it's important to keep the "architecture" of our body healthy and mobile.

-*LMTs available for this modality: Kirsten, Kelly, Emily, Anna, Chelsea
+*LMTs available for this modality: Kirsten, Gina, Emily, Anna, Chelsea

 Temporomandibular Joint (TMJ) Release